5.7 Housing and Residence Life Community Living Policies

 Sales or solicitation (including, but not limited to, running a business out of your room, including subleasing, magazine sales, pizza sales, providing a service, etc.) is not permitted in the residence halls/apartment living units.
 All materials to be distributed to the residence halls/living units or students must be approved through the SLU Student Government Association advertisement guidelines and be sent through the Housing and Residence Life Central Office for prior approval.

-Students may not remove, alter, or tamper with window screens, door closers, locks, etc. Additional locks, latches, or similar devices for interior and exterior doors, beyond those provided by the university, may not be added to an apartment, room, or bathroom doors.
+Students may not remove, alter, or tamper with window screens, door closers, locks, etc. Additional locks, latches, or similar devices for interior and exterior doors, beyond those provided by the university, may not be added to an apartment, room, or bathroom door.
 Screens must remain on windows at all times.

 - Unregistered Guests

 Hosts are expected to meet and register their guests at the building entrance or desk and escort them at all times while in the building.
-At no time, should any resident provide entrance to the building to anyone who is not their guest.
+At no time should any resident provide entrance to the building to anyone who is not their guest.

 Visitation is only permitted during the corresponding days and times: